falcosecurity/libs/README.md

 **For a list of supported syscalls through specific events, please refer to [_report_](./driver/report.md).**

+> **NOTE:** while we strive to achieve maximum compatibility, we cannot assure that drivers correctly build against a new kernel version minutes after it gets released, since we might need to make some adjustments.
+> To get properly notified whenever drivers stop building, we have a [CI workflow](.github/workflows/latest-kernel.yml) that tests the build against the latest kernel available in archlinux repositories.

 ## Build

 Libs relies upon `cmake` build system.